Groucho: Two beers, bartender!

 - The 10th Kingdom uses the "...and my wife will have..." variant.

-- Stargate SG-1: The team is using alien technology that enhances their abilities and their appetites.
-Jack orders three steaks.
+- Stargate SG-1: In Upgrades, the team is using alien technology that supercharges their physical abilities (and as a consequence, their appetites).
+At a restaurant, Jack orders three steaks.
 As the waiter turns to leave, Daniel also orders three steaks, and then Sam orders three steaks.
 And a Diet Coke.

 - In Coupling, Jane visits Jeff at his home and tells him that she's ordered a pizza.
 Jeff replies that he loves pizza.
 Jane says "Oh, sorry, would you have wanted one as well?".